{{flagHref}}

 What is the purpose of a crucible in a laboratory?

-What safety precautions should be observed when using laboratory equipment?
+What safety precautions should be followed when using laboratory equipment?

-What is a thermal shock, and why is it significant for laboratory equipment?
+What is thermal shock, and why is it important regarding lab equipment?

 About the author